-Key audit matter

-Accounting for Ernest Henry Mine (Refer to note 21)

-The accounting treatment for the economic interest acquired in the Ernest Henry Mine (the mine) and the ongoing revenue recognised from the mine was a key audit matter.
+Key audit matter How our audit addressed the key audit matter Accounting for Ernest Henry Mine (Refer to note 21) The accounting treatment for the economic interest acquired in the Ernest Henry Mine (the mine) and the ongoing revenue recognised from the mine was a key For the economic interest acquired in the mine, we focused on the judgements made when assessing the risk exposure and entitlement to the mine by assessing the terms of the key transaction documents against the requirements of Australian Accounting Standards. audit matter.
 The acquisition was unique and the magnitude of the transaction had financial significance to the Group.
 Significant judgement was involved to apply the appropriate accounting standards to determine how to account for the asset acquired and to determine the timing of revenue recognition.
+For the revenue recognition policy for gold sales and copper and silver sales, we assessed the terms of the key transaction documents which have an impact on the timing of the revenue recognition against the requirements of Australian Accounting Standards.
 As a result of the Group's detailed assessment over the risk exposure and entitlement to the mine, the Group recognised an \$880 million upfront payment as a mine development asset.
 To assess the appropriate accounting treatment for the asset acquired, judgement was applied, that involved a consideration of the contractual terms and arrangements.
+We considered the adequacy of the disclosures made in the note 21 relating to the economic interest acquired and the revenue recognised in accordance with the requirements of Australian Accounting Standards.